allinbits/cosmos-cash/docs/Reference/GLOSSARY.md

 ### Crypto-asset service provider (CASP)

-Crypto-asset service provider (CASP) is any person whose occupation or business is the provision of one or more crypto-asset services to third parties on a professional basis.
+Any person whose occupation or business is the provision of one or more crypto-asset services to third parties on a professional basis.

 ## D